adrianova8/Data_Exploration/README.md

 # Exercise 3
-- xport the dataset clean and with the new columns to Excel.
+- Export the dataset clean and with the new columns to Excel.